practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Fortran/README.md

 https://fortran-lang.org

-The fact that Fortan doesn't have an integrated **standard library** is a bummer (https://stdlib.fortran-lang.org/):
+The fact that Fortan doesn't have an official, integrated **standard library** is a bummer (https://stdlib.fortran-lang.org/):

 > The Fortran Standard, as published by the ISO (https://wg5-fortran.org/), does not have a Standard Library.